Monthly YAC Meeting

 Data driven decisions

-• Assessment - data is used to determine a target of focus
+• Assessment - data is used to determine a problem of focus

-• Building capacity - determined missing data and how to best obtain the needed data
+• Building capacity - determined missing data and how to best obtain any needed data

-• Planning - determine how best to reach target audience
+• Planning - determine the best strategy to reach target audience and create the desired change

 • Implementation - tracking who we have reached through social media, theatre ad exposure, event attendance, and other means.